umaira-tahir/rainfall-prediction-aus-weather/README.md

 A machine learning project that predicts whether it will rain today in the Melbourne, Australia area, using historical weather observations and a complete Scikit-learn preprocessing and classification pipeline.

-Developed as the final project for the **IBM AI Engineering Professional Certificate** (Machine Learning with Python course).

 ---

 ## 📌 Project Overview